jstakun/FlashStack-OpenShift-AI/README.md

 # FlashStack-OpenShift-AI
-MLOps for FlashStack AI using Red Hat OpenShift AI
+This is the repo for the **FlashStack for AI: MLOps using Red Hat OpenShift AI** Cisco Validated Design (CVD).